codeforsanjose/SJPL-MealTally/README.md

 ```
 The `-b` flag prevents the automatic opening of a new tab in the default browser.

-3. Open `localhost:8080` to enter from the web app's Home page.
+3. Open `localhost:8080` (or whichever port is specified in the Ionic tab)  to enter from the web app's Home page.